Health and Safety Policy for Flat Clearance Cricklewood

 Management has overall responsibility for implementing and maintaining this policy, ensuring adequate resources, appointing competent supervisors and regularly reviewing procedures.
 Supervisors and team leaders are responsible for communicating safety measures, ensuring method statements are followed and arranging appropriate personal protective equipment (PPE).
 Employees must follow safe work instructions, report hazards, and participate in training.
 Sub-contractors engaged for specialist clearance work must comply with this policy and provide evidence of their own health and safety arrangements before starting work.

-Team conducting risk assessment for flat clearing task Hazard identification and risk control — Before each job our team completes a site-specific risk assessment that considers: trip and fall hazards, manual handling loads, sharps and contaminated items, asbestos risk indicators, electrical hazards, and access restrictions.
+Three large black plastic rubbish bags filled with waste are placed on an asphalt pavement next to a concrete curb, with one bag slightly leaning against the curb and the others resting on the ground nearby.
+The bags appear to be tightly packed, with visible folds and creases in the plastic material, indicating they are filled with debris or refuse.
+The environment suggests a residential or urban street setting, as evidenced by the paved surface and the curb.
+The lighting is diffuse, with no harsh shadows, indicating an overcast day.
+This scene is representative of typical rubbish collection or clearance activities in Cricklewood, where services like those provided by Flat Clearance Cricklewood assist with waste removal.
+The arrangement of the rubbish bags and their positioning against the curb reflect standard practices for rubbish disposal or collection prompts in local UK streets, supporting efficient waste management and keeping the area tidy.
+Hazard identification and risk control — Before each job our team completes a site-specific risk assessment that considers: trip and fall hazards, manual handling loads, sharps and contaminated items, asbestos risk indicators, electrical hazards, and access restrictions.
 Controls include using mechanical aids for lifting, two-person lifts for bulky items, sealed containers for hazardous materials, safe routes for waste transfer and exclusion zones where debris is present.
 When asbestos or other specialist hazards are suspected, work is suspended and qualified specialists are engaged.

 Training and competence are central to safe operations.
 We provide induction, periodic refresher training and job-specific instruction covering manual handling, vehicle loading, PPE use, and safe disposal of household and commercial waste.
 Training records are maintained and reviewed.
 Employees are encouraged to raise concerns and suggest improvements through formal channels.
 Personal protective equipment such as gloves, eye protection, high-visibility clothing, and respiratory protection where required are provided and must be used in accordance with risk assessments.